Code-Institute-Submissions/limitless/README.md

 ## Testing

 I tested my website by:
-- Using Chrome and Firefox developer tools from the beginning of the projec to the end to test the functionality and responsiveness.
+- Using Chrome and Firefox developer tools from the beginning of the project to the end to test the functionality and responsiveness.
 - Using these developer tools to see how the website functioned and looked across different device screen sizes.
 The testing for this has been recorded [here](documentation/device_test.pdf).
 - Having my target audience try out the website on their devices and to gain feedback from them.
 - Using different browsers such as Chrome, Firefox and Edge.
 There were obvious layout issues with older versions of Internet Explorer.
-- Validating the code with [W3C Validator](https://validator.w3.org/)
+- Validating the code with [W3C Validator](https://validator.w3.org/).

 Scenarios for users:
 1. Search for location: